A new characterization of the holographic entropy cone: The majorization test

 \subsection{Bulk perturbations}

-Let's now perturb the bulk and ask how the entropy vector for our light-cone configuration changes.
-Specifically, since the HRT surface is extended in the $\theta$ and $\Omega$ directions, we perturb those parts of the metric by a small Weyl transformation:
+Let's now perturb the bulk and ask how the entropy vector for our LCC changes.
+Specifically, since the HRT surface is extended in the $\theta$ and $\Omega$ directions, we perturb those parts of the metric: